poshjosh/automate-jamstack/README.md

 - Site names are restricted 63 chars of lowercase letters, digits, periods and hyphens.

+- Blog post file names should not have spaces; rather use hyphens.
+For example: `Ten-reasons-to-exercise.md`.

 - Copy contents of `/app/config/site-data/default-properties.properties` into
 the properties file (`/app/sites/my-awesome-blog.env`) you just created.